LSDOlab/modopt/docs/src/performant_algs/ipopt.md

 # IPOPT

+IPOPT (Interior Point OPTimizer) is a gradient-based optimization algorithm that uses an interior point method to solve general nonlinear programming problems.
+It can utilize second-order derivative information in the form of the Hessian of the objective for unconstrained problems or the Hessian of the Lagrangian for constrained problems.
+This solver uses the 'ipopt' algorithm from the CasADi library.

-To use IPOPT, first install CasADi with `pip install casadi`.
+To use the `IPOPT` solver in modOpt, first install CasADi with `pip install casadi`.
-You can then follow the same process as for other optimizers except when importing the optimizer.

-You need to import the optimizer as shown in the following code:
+You can then import the `IPOPT` solver from modOpt as shown in the following code:

 ```py
 from modopt import IPOPT